-Many Whiskies released today proudly declare that they are “Non-Chill Filtered”, but what exactly does that mean, and more importantly, what does it do to taste?
+Many Whiskies released today proudly declare that they are “Non-Chill Filtered”, but what is chill-filtration to begin with, and more importantly, what does it do to taste?

 Chill-filtration is the process of removing esters and fatty acids from Whisky.
 This is done as those elements cause haze when the liquid is stored or transported at low temperatures, and they can also produce sediment.